aboekhoff/yap/readme.md

 ## Vectors

+Pretty much the same as clojure's vector destructuring --
-Vectors match against anything seqable
+they match against anything seqable

     (match [1 2 3 4]
       [_ a _ b] (+ a (* b 10))) => 42